andisearch/andisearch.github.io/welcome_message.md

 Do you like Andi?
-Upvote me on [Launch YC](https://www.ycombinator.com/launches/JC8-andi-making-search-fun-factual-and-interesting) 🙏 🤗
+Please upvote me on [Launch YC](https://www.ycombinator.com/launches/JC8-andi-making-search-fun-factual-and-interesting)

+It's the little ^ at top left 🙏 🤗